python-microscopy/python-microscopy/docs/LocalisationAnalysis.rst

 ================================

 To improve performance, PYME distributes localization analysis over multiple worker processes, with a server process used for communication.
-These can either all be on the same machine, or be distributed across a network/cluster.
+These can either all be on the same machine, or be distributed across a network/cluster (see :ref:`cluster setup <clusterinstall>`).
 The server and worker processes need to be running before starting the analysis.
 To launch all components on a single machine , launch ``PYME>PYMEClusterOfOne`` from the start menu (Windows), or run